noahehall/theBookOfNoah/0current/aws/0servers.md

   - anything you can script can be accomplished on startup
   - ^ e.g. software patches, download latest software, etc
   - data scripts run as the root user on linux and only execute on the initial boot
+    - are critical for AMIs, as they always contain obsolete software you'll want to update before launching ec2s

 - use cases